- Home

 The prostate

 The prostate is a small gland about the size of a walnut.
 It forms part of the male reproductive system.
 The prostate sits below the bladder and in front of the rectum (the end section of the large bowel).
-A pair of glands called the seminal vesicles attach to the back of the prostate.
-The prostate is close to nerves, blood vessels, and muscles that help control erections and urination (the pelvic floor muscles and urinary sphincter).

 What the prostate does

-Urethra – This is a thin tube that runs from the bladder and through the prostate to take urine (wee or pee) out of the body.
-The urethra also carries semen during orgasm.
+Urethra | This is a narrow tube that runs from the bladder and through the prostate to take urine (wee or pee) out of the body.
+The urethra also carries semen during ejaculation. |

-Ejaculation – When an orgasm occurs, millions of sperm from the testicles move through two tubes near the prostate called the vas deferens.
+Ejaculation | When an orgasm occurs, millions of sperm from the testicles move through 2 tubes near the prostate called the vas deferens.
 The sperm then join with the fluids produced by the prostate and seminal vesicles to make semen.
-The muscle around the prostate contracts and pushes the semen into the urethra and out through the penis.
+The muscle around the prostate contracts and pushes the semen into the urethra and out through the penis. |

 How the prostate grows